 Employment and Labor Markets

-Mar 2012 - Small firms, widely believed to promote job growth, both create and eliminate jobs at higher rates than large firms do.
+Small firms both create and eliminate jobs at higher rates than large firms do.
 Although small firms account for a disproportionate share of net job growth, that greater growth is driven primarily by new small firms.

 The rate of unemployment in the United States has exceeded 8 percent since February 2009, and CBO projects that it will remain above 8 percent until 2014.